tomhmoses/fun2/LectureNotes/introduction.lagda.md

 > {A : Type} (xs : List A) → rev xs ≡ reverse xs

 This is precisely the point of "propositions as types": proofs become functional programs.
-You may not know a lot (of even anything) about proofs, but you certainly know a lot about functional programming.
+You may not know a lot (or even anything) about proofs, but you certainly know a lot about functional programming.
 The interpretation of logical statements as types allows you to apply your expertise as a functional programmer to write (rigorous) proofs checked by the computer.

 > If your Agda program compiles without errors, your proof, written as a program, is correct!